evendoom/jammers/README.md

 If a user searches for 'violin, saxophone' for example and both values are definitely present on the database, only violin will show up.
 This is because of the order on the conditional logic for this code.
 The first condition splits the string by ',' so this means that 'violin, saxophone' will become 'violin' & ' saxophone'.
 The second value will end up with a space (' saxophone'), which returns nothing.
 This was fixed by changing the order of the logic:

 ```
 if ', ' in search_query:
     search_query_lst = list(search_query.split(', '))
 elif ',' in search_query:
     search_query_lst = list(search_query.split(','))
 elif ' ' in search_query:
     search_query_lst = list(search_query.split(' '))
 ```

 #### 4.5.6 App crashes when logged user closes browser tab and opens a new one without closing the browser

 The Flask session by default terminates when the browser is closed.
 However, the same is not true when only the tab is closed.
-This is causing a problem in the app, because if a logged user closes a tab, opens a new tab (without closing the browser) and navigates to the main page, 'base.html' will detect a session 'user', but will not find the 'user' variable (see 'user dashboard' jinja code in 'base.html').
+This is causing the app to crash, because if a logged user closes a tab, opens a new tab (without closing the browser) and navigates to the main page, 'base.html' will detect a session 'user', but will not find the 'user' variable (see 'user dashboard' jinja code in 'base.html').

 This was fixed by adding an 'if' statement under `main()`:

 ```
 if 'user' in session:
     return redirect(url_for('user_dashboard'))
 else:
     return render_template('intro.html')
 ```

 ### 4.6 Open / Unresolved Bugs